 - The majority of people are using the free version of OS these days because the main version is more costly.
 So it’s a security concern for them.

-- The central operating system fails, it will affect the whole system, and the computer will not work.
-Moreover, an OS is the heart of a computer system without which it cannot function.
-If the central system crashes, the whole communication will be halted, and there will be no further processing of data.
+- The Operating System is the heart of a computer and If the central system crashes, the whole communication will be halted, and there will be no further processing of data.

 - Operating systems are highly complex, and the language used to establish this OS is not clear and well-defined.
 Besides, if there’s an issue with OS users cannot directly understand, and it cannot be resolved quickly.

 - Threats to the operating systems are higher as they are open to such virus attacks.
 Many users download malicious software packages on their system which halts the functioning of the OS and slows it down.